 dairy barn manometers

 Products containing mercury SHOULD NOT be thrown in the trash.
-They should be taken to a hazardous waste collection.
+They should be taken to a hazardous waste collection (except for fluorescent bulbs and batteries; they can go to your transfer station during their hours of operation.)
 Mercury is harmful to human health and the environment.
 Damage to the nervous system and brain can occur through inhaling mercury vapors or through consumption of contaminated fish or birds.
 Fish and aquatic birds of prey, like loons, are especially vulnerable to lead fishing sinkers, and other sources of lead which are transformed by aquatic microorganisms into methyl mercury, and then accumulated up the food chain.

 FUN FACT: The process of making felt hats used to include compounds containing mercury.
-The over exposure of mercury lead to brain deterioration in the hat makers.
+The over-exposure of mercury led to brain deterioration in the hat makers.
 Hence the expression: "Mad as a hatter."

-Metal Many of the District towns provide ongoing scrap metal collection at their transfer station/recycling facilities.
-Scrap metal may also be recycled at no charge at the Hartford Recycling Center, except Freon-containing appliances.
+Metal Many of the District towns provide free, ongoing scrap metal collection at their transfer station, except for Freon-containing appliances.
 See “Freon”.

-PLEASE NOTE: Large items like junk cars or large farm equipment cannot be taken at such events nor at the normal scrap metal piles, please see “Automobiles,” or give us a call for more options.
+PLEASE NOTE: Large items like junk cars or large farm equipment cannot be added to the normal scrap metal piles, please see “Automobiles,” or give us a call for more options.

 Mixed Paper White and colored office paper, envelopes, unwanted mail, and cards (paper portions only, no plastic sleeves, no sample CDs, etc.) can be recycled as mixed paper with your regular recycling program.
 If you want to reduce your junk mail, see “Junk Mail.”

-Motor Oil Residents may take their used motor oil (no other automotive fluids) to the locations listed under "What To Do With..." or to a hazardous waste collection event.
+Motor Oil Residents may take their used-but-clean motor oil (no other automotive fluids) to the locations listed below or to a hazardous waste collection event.
+(If the oil is contaminated with antifreeze or water or anything, take it to a household hazardous waste collection.)
 Please follow the requirements listed here, and call first to be sure they have room:

 The oil must be “clean” (No water, No antifreeze, No other fluids mixed with it).